mdagois/gca/README.md

 For other operating systems, it is necessary to rebuild the conversion tools and write an equivalent script.

+## Printer simulator

+The Game Boy printer simulator referenced in the book is available in the [tools/printer](https://github.com/mdagois/gca/tree/main/tools/printer) directory.
+Check the [README](https://github.com/mdagois/gca/tree/main/tools/printer/README.md) file there to know more about the simulator.

 ## Support

 Please report any repository issues [here](https://github.com/mdagois/gca/issues).